The Real Reason These Actors Stormed Off Set

 Faye Dunaway (Chinatown)

-Faye Dunaway has long held the reputation of being difficult to work with, but she is not entirely to blame for an incident between her and Roman Polanski on the set of the 1974 classic Chinatown.
+Faye Dunaway has long held the reputation of being difficult to work with, but she is not entirely to blame for an incident between her and Roman Polanski on the set of the 1974 classic "Chinatown."

 The since-disgraced director apparently plucked a hair from Dunaway's head, causing her to scream, "I don't believe it.
-That motherf—-r pulled my hair out!" before storming off the set.
+That motherf***** pulled my hair out!" before storming off the set.
 The reaction may have been a bit extreme, but pulling hairs out of a woman's head is also pretty uncalled for.

-In 2009, Christopher Bollen of Interview magazine asked Polanski if he ever talked to Dunaway after filming Chinatown.
+In 2009, Christopher Bollen of Interview magazine asked Polanski if he ever talked to Dunaway after filming "Chinatown."
 "Oh, yeah.
 Of course.
 Last time I saw her was in Cannes last year.
 She was also giving a prize," Polanski responded.
 "We met in the bathroom.
 I was washing my hands, and some woman was washing her hands, and she said, 'Hi, Roman.'
 I look up in the mirror, and it was Faye."
 We're assuming that this time, he knew enough to not touch a single hair on her head.

 Russell Crowe (Gladiator)

-Time magazine published an article about Gladiator when the film was initially released, stating that Crowe had doubts about the movie's evolving script and stormed off the set when he did not receive answers.
+Time magazine published an article about "Gladiator" when the film was initially released, stating that Crowe had doubts about the movie's evolving script and stormed off the set when he did not receive answers.
 "Russell was not well behaved," a Dreamworks executive told the magazine.
 "He tried to rewrite the entire script on the spot.
 You know the big line in the trailer, 'In this life or the next, I will have my vengeance'?
 At first he absolutely refused to say it.
 He did a lot of posturing and put the fear of God into some people.
 Thankfully, Ridley never yelled.
 He was the voice of reason dealing with many unreasonable factors, not the least of which was his lead."

 Brad Pitt (Ad Astra)

-The 2019 sci-fi flick Ad Astra cast Brad Pitt as an emotionally distant astronaut searching for his long lost father — but the actor may have had a similarly distraught mental state behind the scenes.
+The 2019 sci-fi flick "Ad Astra" cast Brad Pitt as an emotionally distant astronaut searching for his long-lost father — but the actor may have had a similarly distraught mental state behind the scenes.

 In 2017, Hollywood Life reported that Pitt was stressed out over his divorce with Angelina Jolie, and had stormed off the set while shooting a difficult scene.
-Their source claimed that Pitt, who was attached to wires, had engaged in heated discussions with director James Grey, who he had known for decades, but not in a way that would hurt the production.
+Their source claimed that Pitt, who was attached to wires, had engaged in heated discussions with director James Gray, who he had known for decades, but not in a way that would hurt the production.

 Chevy Chase (Community)

 The following August, Harmon shed some light on why Chase stormed off set in one of Reddit's "Ask Me Anything" sessions (via The A.V.
 Club).
-Writer/producer Adam Countee pitched a "tag" for the Season 3 finale, which would reportedly serve as an emotional ending for the season.
+Writer-producer Adam Countee pitched a "tag" for the Season 3 finale, which would reportedly serve as an emotional ending for the season.
 Chase, however, refused to shoot the scene because he didn't think it was funny.

 When the actor had walked off set in the past, the crew would pick up his shots later in the week, but since they were filming the season finale, the sets came down after Chase went home.
 The scene was never shot, and Harmon was not happy about it.
 Chase left the show in November of that year but would return for a cameo in Season 5.